lichthip/SC1015-Anime-Project/README.md

 The altered data frame used for this can be found [here](Datasets/anime_clean_linear_regression.csv).

-The performance of this model was rather poor, with an adjusted R<sup>2</sup> squared Error (MSE) of the model was ~0.9339 on the train set and ~0.9363 on the test set, with units of rating squared.
+The performance of this model was rather poor, with an adjusted R<sup>2</sup> Mean Squared Error (MSE) of the model was ~0.9339 on the train set and ~0.9363 on the test set, with units of rating squared.
 The small MSE value in spite of the poor performance of the model can be explained by the significance of a change in 1 unit of rating.
 Looking at the raw error, we see that majority of the errors have magnitude between 0 and 1 compared with those with magnitude larger than 1.
 As a result, the effect of majority of points outweighs those much poorer predictions in the MSE.

 Code section described below available [here](Codes/One_Hot_Encoding_Lasso_Ridge_ElasticNet_Regression.ipynb).